andresheredia1/HyBayesCal-pckg/README.md

 4. Go into **env-scripts** folder and modify the paths of the bash .sh files **activateHBCtelemac.sh** and **activateTM.sh**  as mentioned above in [env-scripts](#env-scripts).
 5. Go into HyBayesCal folder and open **config.py**.
 Modify the variables in this script considering the previously noted recommendations in [config.py](#HyBayesCal).
+6. Go into `nodes_input.txt` and mark the required or knows nodes on your grid.
-6. Activating Environments: Open a Linux terminal, navigate to **env-scripts** folder and activate for the first time both the Python virtual environment *HBCenv* and Telemac compiler bash script *pysource.template.sh* by typing:
+7. Activating Environments: Open a Linux terminal, navigate to **env-scripts** folder and activate for the first time both the Python virtual environment *HBCenv* and Telemac compiler bash script *pysource.template.sh* by typing:
        ```
        source activateHBCtelemac.sh
        ```